Skip to main content

 Behind the scenes, CRM Analytics creates a job for your new dataset, which runs in the background.
 How long this job takes to run depends on how big your CSV file is and how many other jobs CRM Analytics has on the go.
 It’s easy to check the progress of jobs through the data manager.

-1. In CRM Analytics, click the gear icon (Gear icon) and then click Data Manager.
+1. From the App Launcher (App Launcher icon) in the upper right, find and select Data Manager.
 The data manager opens in a new browser tab.
 The first thing you see here is the Monitor tab.

 The Jobs Monitor, showing the SIC_Descriptions dataset job has run successfully.